quii/learn-go-with-tests/concurrency/readme.md

 }
 ```

-We've used the `type` keyword to say that we'd like `func(string) bool` to also
+We've used the `type` keyword here to say that we'd like `func(string) bool` to
-be known as `testURL` in the rest of this package.
-This is a useful technique to
+also be known as `TestURL`.
+This is a useful technique to help your code read
-help your code read nicely, especially when some of the function types get
+nicely, especially with long function types.
-really, really long.

-##### Note on Dependency Injection and Test Doubles
+##### A note on Dependency Injection and Test Doubles

 This technique of handling the dependencies of your software is called *Dependency
 Injection*.
 The thing our code depends on to work, the `IsWebsiteOK` function,